-We may incur expenses or liabilities or be subject to other circumstances in the future that reduce or eliminate the amount of cash that we have available for distribution as dividends, including as a result of the risks described in this Annual Report.
-Our growth strategy contemplates that we will finance our acquisitions of additional vessels through debt financings or the net proceeds of future equity issuances on terms acceptable to us.
+We have current liabilities under our credit agreement that have eliminated cash available for distribution as dividends.
+In addition, even if we complete a successful restructuring of our balance sheet, there may be other circumstances in the future that reduce or eliminate the amount of cash that we will have available for distribution as dividends and, in addition, our growth strategy contemplates that we will finance our acquisitions of additional vessels through debt financings or the net proceeds of future equity issuances on terms acceptable to us.
 If financing is not available to us on acceptable terms, our board of directors may determine to finance or refinance acquisitions with cash from operations, which would reduce the amount of any cash available for the payment of dividends.

-Under the terms of our credit facility, we will not be permitted to pay dividends if there is a default or a breach of a loan covenant.
+Under the terms of our credit facility, we are not be permitted to pay dividends if there is a default or a breach of a loan covenant.
 In addition, we are permitted to pay dividends only in amounts up to our cumulative cash flows which is EBITDA (as defined in our credit agreement) less the aggregate amount of interest incurred and net amounts payable under interest rate hedging agreements during the relevant period and an agreed upon reserve for drydockings.
 Please see the section of this Annual Report entitled "Credit Facility" for more information relating to restrictions on our ability to pay dividends under the terms of our credit facility.